 - 5.1.
 Trees will not be removed to facilitate views (including advertising signs), off-street parking, installation of solar panels or awnings or to reduce the impact from any bird / bat / other animal waste or noise. - 5.2.
 Risk to public safety and property will take priority in tree removal decisions in emergency situations. - 5.3.
-The removal of individual street and park trees will only occur when: - 5.3.1.removal is the only option to mitigate a high or extreme risk as determined by a city arborist; or - 5.3.2.the tree is dead or in decline and unlikely to recover; or - 5.3.3.the tree is causing damage to infrastructure or property and there is no reasonable option to otherwise resolve the issue; or - 5.3.4.the tree is affected by development and there is no other design option available. - 5.3.4.1.
+The removal of trees will only be considered when: - 5.3.1. removal is the only option to mitigate a high or extreme risk as determined by a city arborist; or - 5.3.2.the tree is dead or in decline and unlikely to recover; or - 5.3.3.the tree is causing damage to infrastructure or property and there is no reasonable option to otherwise resolve the issue; or - 5.3.4.the tree is affected by development and there is no other design option available. - 5.3.4.1.
 If a person wishes to remove a tree an application must be made in writing to the City. - 5.3.4.2.
 Removal can only occur if the applicant agrees to pay all costs, including removal and the tree canopy contribution value calculated in accordance with Section 6 below.; or - 5.3.5.the tree/s unable to be maintained to meet Electricity Safety (Electric Line Clearance) Regulations 2015 (as amended from time to time) and other relevant statutory requirements; or - 5.3.6.the removal of trees is required to facilitate renewal of the street or reserve. - 5.4.
-Where a tree has been removed, and the site is suitable for replanting, a replacement tree will be established in future planting seasons.
+Where a tree has been removed, and the site is suitable for replanting, a replacement tree will be established in future planting seasons. - 5.5.
+In relation to the removal of trees to facilitate the development of community infrastructure on Council Owned or Managed Land, consideration will be given as to whether community engagement in accordance with Council's Community Engagement Policy should be carried out.